 - And then break your goals down to smaller goals.
 Break your goal down into smaller chunks by reverse engineering how you’re going to get there.
 This gives you your quarterly goals, monthly goals, weekly goals, and your daily to-do list.
 Then you simply have to accomplish your to-do list to reach your big goals.

 - Opportunity comes to those who work for it.
 In order to have opportunities, you have to put yourself in situations that provide them.
 “Opportunity knocks,” as they say, but you have to get up to open the door.

 - But luck is also involved.
 Even when you’re ready for your opportunity, there is a small amount of luck involved.
 But someone else’s luck is not going to be the same as yours.
 Your time will come, even if you missed the train.
 Want to know the cool thing about missing the train though?
 It always comes back to pick up more passengers.

-- Frugality is freeing.
+- Frugality is freeing…if you do it the right way.
 I define being frugal as the art of spending money on things that YOU value.
 Being frugal means you are intentional in your spending.
+It doesn’t mean you are depriving yourself or limiting yourself.
 When you don’t spend money on things that are meaningless to you, you are free to spend that money on what you do value.

 - Be yourself.
 Believe me.
 There is no one else worth being.
 You will always have people that aren’t fond of you, sometimes for no reason at all.
 But don’t try to conform to who anyone wants you to be except for you.
 You are perfect the way you are.